Spanning Tree Autoregressive Visual Generation

-As a generative model for visual generation, AR models approximate the marginal distribution of image $x$ by factorizing into multiple conditional distributions and estimate it through maximum likelihood estimation.
-Here, the conventional approach regards the image as a collection of token representation of patch $\{ x_{i,j} \}$ whose size is $h \times w$ and linearizes the 2D position of the tokens to the 1D sequence order $\tau \coloneqq (\tau_1, \cdots \tau_N)$ where $N = h \times w$.
-Formally, AR models $p_\theta$ in visual generation are trained as follows,
+As generative models for visual generation, AR models approximate the marginal distribution of the image $x$ by factorizing it into conditional distributions trained with maximum likelihood estimation.
+Here, the conventional approach treats an image as a collection of patch token representations $\{ x_{i,j} \}$ of size $h \times w$.
+These 2D-structured tokens are linearized to the 1D sequence order $\tau \coloneqq (\tau_1, \cdots \tau_N): \mathbb{Z}_h \times \mathbb{Z}_w \rightarrow \mathbb{Z}_N$, which serves as a prediction order for AR models where $N = h \times w$.
+Formally, AR models $p_\theta$ for visual generation are trained as follows:

-The sequence order $\tau$ is a distinctive feature of AR modeling for visual generation compared to natural language generation.
-Unlike natural languages, which exhibit a relatively straightforward left-to-right sequence order, it is challenging to impose an adequate sequence order on images due to their inherent structure.
-The empirically practical approach is to adopt a predefined sequence order, specifically raster-scan order, as it often demonstrates better performance compared to other sequence orders~\cite{esser2021taming, el2024scalable, yu2025randomized}.

-However, adopting a single, fixed sequence order presents a problem in that it exposes the image to the AR model only in a unidirectional sequence order and prevents conditioning on token representations at positions that do not appear as a prefix in the predefined sequence order, unlike bidirectional modeling approaches.
-It results in a structural limitation, making it challenging to perform downstream tasks such as image editing, which requires the capability of completing the postfix for partial observation when an image is masked and given as a prefix of a sequence.
+The choice of sequence order $\tau$ is not a straightforward feature in visual generation compared to natural language generation.
+It is challenging to impose an adequate sequence order on images because of their 2D structure, unlike natural languages, which exhibit a relatively straightforward left-to-right sequence order.
+The empirically practical approach is to adopt the well-known sequence order, specifically the raster-scan order, as it often demonstrates better performance compared to other sequence orders~\cite{esser2021taming, el2024scalable, yu2025randomized}.
+However, adopting a single fixed sequence order imposes a structural limitation on the AR models: it exposes the image to the model only in a single, unidirectional sequence.
+In other words, it prevents conditioning on tokens that do not appear as prefixes in the predefined sequence order, unlike bidirectional modeling for visual generation~\cite{chang2022maskgit, peebles2023scalable}.

-In this context, some approaches sample sequence order from random permutations $\sigma(N)$ during training, rather than fixing the sequence order to a single predefined order~\cite{chen2020generative, pang2025randar, yu2025randomized, li2025autoregressive}.
-The common goal is to enable AR models to be trained on bidirectional contexts in \textit{expectation}, by uniformly sampling the random sequence order,
+In this context, some approaches uniformly sample multiple sequence orders from random permutations $S_N$ during training, rather than fixing to a single order~\cite{chen2020generative, pang2025randar, li2024autoregressive, yu2025randomized, li2025autoregressive}.
+The common goal is to enable AR models to be trained on randomly ordered contexts as a bidirectional modeling in \textit{expectation}: